 The Language Arts Scope and Sequence for Ambleside Online lists skills for each year.
 This page shows some ways we have accomplished this sequence.

 For a child to read, she has to be motivated.
 What is the best motivation?
 I have four children, and I can give you four different answers.
 For the first child, she wanted to be able to find her favorite parts of stories.
-For the second, we don’t know … he simply always knew how to read.
+For the second, we don’t know; he simply always knew how to read.
 For the third, she had a desire to be more grown up.
 And for the fourth, he was driven to not be left behind as the youngest sibling.
+We found that a combination of sight words, phonics, and audiobooks — tailored to each child — was the path to successful reading.

 - My favorite Audiobooks from Audible